What is a community battery and how does energy sharing work in your neighborhood?

 • Security and grid connection

-If you are considering installing a neighborhood battery, it's wise to do this together with neighbors and join an existing energy hub community initiative.
+Those considering placing a neighborhood battery would do well to do this jointly with neighbors and join an existing energy hub neighborhood initiative.

 How does a neighborhood battery work?

 Many people wonder: how does a neighborhood battery work?
-In short: the battery stores surplus electricity, usually from solar panels, and returns it when needed.
-Residents can see through smart meters or apps how much energy is available and when they can benefit the most.
+In short: the battery stores excess electricity, usually from solar panels, and returns it when needed.
+Residents can see how much energy is available and when they can benefit most via smart meters or apps.

 1. Generation of solar energy during the day